adri1tr/spatiotemporal_residual_load_modeling_GNO/README.md

 ### Main Files

-- **'main_GNO_training.py'** contains the code for the training of the GNO after hyperparameter optimization.
+- **'main_GNO_training.ipynb'** contains the code for the training of the GNO after hyperparameter optimization.
 It creates an artifact.

-- **'analysis.py'** provides the script to analyze the generated artifacts.
+- **'analysis.ipynb'** provides the script to analyze the generated artifacts.

-- **'Stage_1.py'** includes the Stage 1 hyperparameter optimization procedure.
+- **'Stage_1.ipynb'** includes the Stage 1 hyperparameter optimization procedure.

-- **'Stage_2.py'** includes the Stage 2 hyperparameter optimization procedure.
+- **'Stage_2.ipynb'** includes the Stage 2 hyperparameter optimization procedure.